Gigitsu/torchpress/blogs/deep_learning_with_torch_step_7_optim.md

-The Long way to Deep Learning with Torch: part 7
+The Long way of Deep Learning with Torch: part 7
 ============
 **Abstract:** In this post we analyze how to use **optim** to train a neural network.